To control data collection settings and behavior of Veeam Collectors, you can modify Collector settings. To access the settings:

 Defines time interval between two successive data collections from VMware servers.

 Defines the lowest severity level for messages to be written to Collector’s log file.
-Only change the default setting if recommended by Veeam Support.
+Only change the default setting if recommended by Veeam Customer Support.

 Defines time interval at which the collector VM datastore usage query will run.